 National Air and Space Museum Collections Care

-The National Air and Space Museum (NASM) is a museum in Washington D.C. which is a part of the Smithsonian Institution.
+The National Air and Space Museum (NASM) in Washington, D.C. is a part of the Smithsonian Institution.
 Established in 1946 as the National Air Museum, the institution is dedicated to human flight and space exploration.
 Its current location on the National Mall near L’Enfant Plaza opened to the public in 1976 and displays only a small fraction of the institute’s collection of aircraft and large space objects.
-Several of the objects not on display are housed in a vast hanger known as the Steven F. Udvar-Hazy Center near Dulles International Airport in Chantilly, Virginia, which was specially constructed for the collection in 1993.
+Several of the artifacts and objects are housed in a vast hanger known as the Steven F. Udvar-Hazy Center near Dulles International Airport in Chantilly, Virginia, which was specially constructed for the collection in 1993.
 The center also houses the museum’s conservation labs.
-Additional NASM artifacts from America’s military and space history are housed at their Garber Facility in Suitland, Maryland.
+Additional NASM artifacts from America’s military and space history are housed at the Garber Facility in Suitland, Maryland.

-EverGreene has a longstanding relationship with NASM, performing conditions assessments and implementing comprehensive treatment plans for objects and artifacts within their collection.
-Prior to beginning work, each piece is assessed and pre-treatment reports are created to detail conditions and outline treatment programs.
+EverGreene has a longstanding relationship with NASM, performing conditions assessments and implementing comprehensive treatment plans for artifacts within their collection.
+Prior to beginning work, each piece is assessed and pre-treatment reports are created to document conditions and outline treatment programs.

 Art Conservation